Whether you’re 16 or 60, or any age for that matter, you will bump up against this question at some point: “What should I do with my life?”

 Try to build up a savings of six months to year’s worth of income.
 Don’t let a lack of money hold you back from creating a future that is passionate and rewarding.

-Step #10: Try something.
+Step 10: Try something.

 You’ll never know for sure whether or not you’ve found what you want to do with your life until you give something a try.
 Use all of the information you’ve gleaned to take the next most obvious step, even if you’re unsure.

 Experimenting like this might feel like a waste of time, but it’s the only way to gain clarity.
 Even if you discover you’re on the wrong path, your efforts aren’t in vain.
 Everything you try gives you information for the next action you take.

 Have faith in the intelligence you’ve gathered from the previous steps, and keep putting your toe in the water of various possibilities until one “feels” right.

-Step #11: Enjoy the process.
+Step 11: Enjoy the process.

 When you are in that stuck place of not knowing, you feel despondent and directionless.
 But once you begin to take action to figure it out, you become more energized and hopeful.

 You may not have complete certainty for a while, but you know you’re moving in the right direction.

 Try to see the process of figuring it out as your passion for the time being.
 During this time of exploration, your job and mission in life are to explore and discover.
 Rather than seeing this time as purgatory, envision it as a grand adventure instead.